 7. Power of authority to issue orders, circulars and directives.

-The authority may make and issue orders, circulars and directives prescribing any aviation security matter.
+The authority may make and issue other relevant regulations, orders, circulars and directives, rules and instructions or any other specific operating requirements prescribing any aviation security matter. containing details to ensure the consistent application

+of aviation security measures.

 8. Authorised persons.